robotlolita/robotlolita.github.io/_posts/2013-06-06-node-modules-to-rule-them-all.md

 ### Stand-alone modules

 Sometimes you need to share your modules with people who don't know the awesome world of Node modules yet, shame on them.
-Browserify allows you to generate stand-alone modules, which will include all dependencies, but can be used with AMD or the No-module approach:
+Browserify allows you to generate stand-alone modules, which will include all dependencies, and can be used with AMD or the No-module approach:

 ```sh
 # Step 1: generate a standalone module